đ Table of contents

 file.
 Donât forget important details, such as in which folder the commands should be run in an how to install the frontend dependencies.For the sake of clarity, you can add separate subheadings for backendâs and frontendâs developer guide:

-## Developer guide ### Backend The backend developer guide goes here. ### Frontend The frontend developer guide goes here.
+## Developer guide The implementation technologies and other common technical details go here. ### Backend The backend developer guide goes here. ### Frontend The frontend developer guide goes here.

 - Which programming language, frameworks and major libraries are used in the backend implementation?